-All KE proposed in this AOP occur and are measurable in several species, including frogs, mice, rats, guinea pigs, ferrets, sheep, and humans.
-The majority of the supporting empirical evidence derives from studies in rodent and human systems, and-with the exception of CFTR function, which is known to vary from species to species (Higgins, 1992)-experimental findings in animals appear to be highly translatable to humans.
+All KE proposed in this AOP occur and are measurable in several species, including frogs, mice, rats, guinea pigs, ferrets, cats, dogs, cows, monkeys, and humans.
+The majority of the supporting empirical evidence derives from studies in rodent and human systems, and experimental findings in animals appear to be highly translatable to humans.

-Data regarding the applicability of KE to all life-stages from birth to adulthood are available for the MIE (Oxidative Stress), KE1 (Cystic Fibrosis Transmembrane Regulator Function, Decreased), KE4 (Cilia Beat Frequency, Decreased), KE5 (Mucociliary Clearance, Decreased), and AO (Decreased Lung Function), and indicate that they apply to all life stages.
-There are no data related to ASL regulation and homeostasis relative to organismal health, but it is reasonable to assume that KE3 (Airway Surface Liquid Height, Decreased), through its impact on MCC, can affect all life-stages.
+Data regarding the applicability of KE to all life-stages from birth to adulthood are available for the MIE (Oxidative Stress), KE1908 (Cilia Beat Frequency, Decreased), KE1909 (Mucociliary Clearance, Decreased), and AO (Decreased Lung Function), and indicate that they apply to all life stages.
 It is also worth noting here that age-dependent decreases in CBF, MCC, and lung function have been demonstrated in several species (e.g., guinea pigs, mice, and humans) and reflect normal physiological aging processes (Bailey et al., 2014; Grubb et al., 2016; Ho et al., 2001; Joki and Saano, 1997; Paul et al., 2013; Sharma and Goodwin, 2006).

-Gender-specific data relevant to the AOP are not as widely available as species-specific data, and to our knowledge, the role of gender has not been systematically evaluated for all KE described here.
+Gender-specific data relevant to the AOP network are not as widely available as species-specific data, and to our knowledge, the role of gender has not been systematically evaluated for all KE described here.
 Informative evidence on gender differences stems from patients with chronic pulmonary diseases, such as cystic fibrosis, asthma, COPD, and bronchiectasis, that are characterized by decreased lung function.
-For example, epidemiological data indicate more rapid lung function decline and shorter life expectancy in females with cystic fibrosis (genetic CFTR dysfunction; Corey and Farewell, 1996; Harness-Brumley et al., 2014; Olesen et al., 2010; Rosenfeld et al., 1997), and earlier disease onset, more severe disease and more rapid lung function decline in females with COPD (acquired CFTR dysfunction; Prescott et al., 1997; Sørheim et al., 2010) but higher prevalence of COPD in males although this gender gap is closing (Ntritsos et al., 2018).
-Considering the expression pattern of CFTR and its function as well as the importance of efficient MCC-brought about by the interactions of ciliary function, ASL homeostasis and mucus properties-for normal physiological function, we consider this AOP applicable to both genders.
+Considering the importance of efficient MCC-brought about by the interactions of ciliary function, ASL homeostasis and mucus properties-for normal physiological function, we consider this AOP applicable to both genders.